toad4085/Literally-FNF-Documentation/docs/main/visuals/backgrounds.md

 All Background folders follow a specific way of formatting.

-A background's folder name includes a shortened version of a Mod's name and the background's name seperated with an underscore:
+A background's folder name includes a shortened version of a mod's name and the background's name seperated with an underscore:

 ``ModTag_BackgroundName``